The Ultimate NCLEX Study Guide

 However, based on their performance, candidates may only complete the minimum number of questions.
 The RN test focuses on supervising and managing care, whereas the PN exam covers coordinating nursing care with the supervision of registered nurses.

 The tests differ because the roles of registered nurses and practical nurses vary.
 Licensed practical and licensed vocational nurses perform basic care for patients while working under the supervision of doctors and registered nurses.
 Registered nurses enjoy more autonomy, working alongside doctors to provide care and administer treatment.

 NCLEX Category Breakdown

 NCLEX categories breakdown as follows: safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.
-Candidates who master these areas do not only pass the exam, but excel as licensed nurses.
+Candidates who master these areas do not only pass the exam, but they excel as licensed nurses.

 These NCLEX categories also contain subcategories, which we explore in greater depth later on in this NCLEX study guide.
 We also look at the percentage of exam questions featured in each section.

-How to Study for NCLEX
+How to Study for the NCLEX

 NCLEX preparation begins with knowing what to expect from the exam.
-We have gathered and outlined essential information about how to prepare for NCLEX.
-The next section outlines the exam content, format, time limits, and the grading rubric.
+We have gathered and outlined essential information about how to prepare for the NCLEX.
+The next section outlines the exam content, format, time limits, and grading rubric.

 Applicants can also take the RN and the PN practice exams to better prepare for the actual test.
 The practice exams feature content and formatting similar to the real exam.
 Questions featured on the practice exams come from old tests that are no longer used.